kiosk-exchange/kiosk/docs/intro/buy.md

 * `buyCart` will allow buyers to purchase multiple products at once in an all-or-nothing transaction.
 This will effectively allow for a *universal shopping cart*.
 * `buyWithPromoCode` will allow sellers to update the price of a product off-chain by signing a transaction and giving the buyer the cryptographic parameters of the signature, presented as a "promo code." `Buy` can then verify the off-chain price update and execute the transaction.
 Without this, the seller will have to pay a small transaction fee every time they want to update the price of a product on the blockchain.

-To keep things simple, `Buy` only supports *synchronous* transactions at the moment.
-This means only products that can provide instant delivery, such as Ethereum assets and other digital goods are supported.
-In the future, `Buy` will support *asynchronous* transactions which will allow for sales involving physical goods that require delivery.
-These transactions will depend on an escrow smart contract to hold funds in the interim.

 ## Next Steps